How Optometry EHR Software Helped a Group Practice Grow

 If you’re not retiring within the next two or three years, just do it…purchase optometry EHR software.
 You’ll find that EHR software makes your practice more relevant and efficient.
 You’ll be able to track everything.
 You’ll also be able to investigate what’s working and what isn’t in your practice.
 Pick the right optometry EHR system and you’ll never regret it.

 About Greg Caldwell, OD: Dr. Caldwell is the co-owner of Drs.
 Centar, Imler, Gjurich, and Caldwell in Duncansville, PA.
-He is a well-respected lecturer who has given over 300 lectures in over 12 countries.
+He is a well-respected lecturer who has given over 500 lectures in over 13 countries.
 He is a co-founder of Optometric Education Consultants.
+He has published articles in all major optometric magazines.
 Dr. Caldwell has been a participant in multiple FDA investigations, and he is the President of the Blair/Clearfield Association for the Blind and Visually-Impaired.
 In 2015 he was awarded the Albert Fitch Memorial Alumnus of the Year from the Pennsylvania College of Optometry at Salus University.
 Dr. Caldwell is a member of the Pennsylvania Optometric Association.
 Connect with Dr. Caldwell on Twitter or LinkedIn.